Man accused of stealing WWII dog tags from National Archives

 COLLEGE PARK, Md.
-(AP) - A Virginia National Guard sergeant is accused of stealing World War II-era dog tags from the National Archives and Records Administration research facility in Maryland.
+(AP) - A Virginia National Guard sergeant is accused of stealing World War II-era dog tags from the National Archives and Records Administration in Maryland, at least the second theft case involving the research facility.

-A criminal complaint filed in federal court last month says 29-year-old Robert Rumsby, of Fredericksburg, Virginia, told investigators he took dog tags that belonged to four U.S. airmen killed in plane crashes in 1944.
+Robert Rumsby, 29, of Fredericksburg, Virginia, told investigators he took dog tags that belonged to four U.S. airmen killed in plane crashes in 1944, according to a criminal complaint filed in federal court last month.

 Rumsby’s wife is the great niece of one of the deceased airmen.
 Rumsby said he gave that airman’s dog tags to his wife’s grandmother as a Christmas gift and gave another airman’s dog tags to a relative of that serviceman.

-The complaint charges Rumsby with theft of government property.
+The complaint charges Rumsby with theft of public records.
 He has an Aug.
-14 trial date.
+14 trial date at the federal courthouse in Greenbelt, Maryland.

+Rumsby told the Stars and Stripes newspaper he took the dog tags from the facility in College Park, Maryland, so he could give them to dead soldiers’ families.

+“I think the intent was there.
+I think the approach was wrong.
+Even at the time, I knew the approach was wrong,” he said.
+“I had taken four identification tags from those record groups specifically for families I knew would treasure them.”

-Rumsby declined to be interviewed this week.
+Rumsby declined to be interviewed this week, telling an Associated Press reporter to “go fry someone else if that is your intention.”

+“Feel free to publish a story on how the U.S. Government withheld information from families concerning personal effects being held without their knowledge for 70 plus years,” he wrote in an email.

+Rumsby isn’t the first visitor to be accused of stealing from the National Archives facility in College Park.

 Copyright © 2019 The Washington Times, LLC.